 The minimum requirement for graduate admission to UCM is a bachelor's degree, or any other degree or certificate which the Graduate Council accepts as equivalent, and a grade point average no lower than 3.0 on a 4.0 scale.
 This minimum will be waived only under circumstances where the applicant has demonstrated strong academic or research skills subsequent to their undergraduate studies.
 Accomplishments in undergraduate research and letters of recommendation will also be evaluated as important determinants of an applicant's potential for success in graduate education.
-Applicants who spent the majority of their primary and secondary education in a nation/territory where English is not the primary language are required to attain a minimum score on the TOEFL or IETLS exam as required by UC Merced policy for admission to graduate programs.
+TOEFL or IELTS exams are required for some international applicants according to Graduate Division policy.